 How to Use Launch Control in Forza Horizon 5

-As we have alluded to above, upgrades and tunes make a massive difference in drag racing in Forza Horizon 5.
-Two similar cars with identical tunes can post very different trap speeds and drag times depending on their state of tune.
+As we have alluded to, upgrades and tunes make a massive difference in drag racing in Forza Horizon 5.
+Two similar cars with identical tunes can post very different trap speeds and drag times depending on their tune.

-And then there’s the launch itself – one of the most exciting (or frustrating) things about drag racing in Forza Horizon 5.
-Drag racing aficionados know just how crucial getting the perfect launch will be in setting a blazing fast ¼-mile drag time in-game.
+And then there’s the launch – one of the most exciting (or frustrating) things about drag racing in Forza Horizon 5.
+Drag racing game enthusiasts know just how crucial getting the perfect launch will be in setting a blazing fast ¼-mile drag time in-game.

 Drag Car Upgrades & Tuning